Beatles Stories: Criticism

 Beatles Stories made news when it was revealed by John Lennon's former personal assistant—one of the over 50 interviewees in the movie—that, by the time of his death, Lennon would have voted for Ronald Reagan in the 1980 elections and, that by the end of his life, he was embarrassed by the naivete of his song "Imagine".

 Honors and awards

-Beatles Stories was nominated for Best Score for an Indie Film or Documentary at the 2013 Hollywood Music and Media Awards.
+Beatles Stories was nominated for Best Score for an Indie Film or Documentary at the 2013 Hollywood Music in Media Awards.